ePages-de/epages-devportal/_posts/2020/2020-02-25-unit-testing-in-react.md

 export default ProductList
 ```

-I've prepared a sample repository for you to try out all the code in this post.
+I've prepared a [sample repository](https://github.com/DanielHara/unit-testing-react){:target="_blank"} for you on GitHub to try out all the code in this post.
-You can find it on GitHub [here](https://github.com/DanielHara/unit-testing-react){:target="_blank"}.

 ## Let's test it!